Using an employer of record in Singapore

 Termination of employment in Singapore can be instigated by either the employee or the employer.
 If the employee wishes to leave, they are required to work the notice period specified in their contract.

-Following termination of employment, final salaries are due either on the last day of employment or within 3 to 7 days, depending on the manner of termination.
+Following termination of employment, final salaries are due either on the last day of employment or within 7 days, depending on the manner of termination.

 Company registration in Singapore